| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 = 544.3 m

-It is clear from subsequent incident reports that absent the massive fire fighting resources that were immediately available close to the San Francisco Airport, the actual area of total destruction would have closely conformed to the calculated destruction radius Rz = 272 m.
+It is clear from subsequent photographs and incident reports that absent the massive fire fighting resources that were immediately available close to the San Francisco Airport, including four water bombers, the actual area of total destruction would have closely conformed to the calculated destruction radius:

-An important conclusion from the San Bruno NTSB accident investigation report was that the pipe section that ruptured was defective at the time of original installation and had never been subject to an as-built hydraulic pressure test.
+An important conclusion from the San Bruno NTSB accident investigation report was that the pipe section that ruptured was defective at the time of original installation and had never been subject to an as-built hydraulic pressure test to the Specified Minimum Yield Stress (SMYS) for the pipeline material.

 JERSEY CITY, NEW JERSEY:

-In March 2012 this author became aware of a plan to build a 42 inch diameter 1200 psi natural gas pipeline through a densely populated area of Jersey City, New Jersey.
+In March 2012 this author was made aware of a plan to build a 42 inch diameter 1200 psi natural gas pipeline through a densely populated area of Jersey City, New Jersey.
 This author's immediate response was that this plan is stupid because that pipeline would be a long term magnet for every anti-USA terrorist in the world.
-This author strongly recommends that this pipeline be rerouted outside the urban area, regardless of the extra cost.
+This author strongly recommended that this pipeline be rerouted outside the urban area, regardless of the extra cost.

-If construction of this pipeline proceeds as planned, the consequences of a rupture failure, perhaps intentionally caused, would be comparable to the air burst of a tactical nuclear warhead.
-The safety radius Rs and the radius of probable total destruction Rz can be calculated as follows:
+If construction of this pipeline proceeds as originally contemplated, the consequences of a rupture failure, perhaps intentionally caused, would be comparable to the air burst of a small tactical nuclear warhead.
+The safety radius Rs and the radius of probable total destruction (Rs / 2) can be calculated as follows:

 Dp = 42 inch X .0254 m / inch = 1.0668 m